The Unseen 98%: Why Water is the Secret Ingredient to Your Perfect Coffee Brew

 A common point of confusion is the relationship between alkalinity and pH.
 While related, they are not the same, and for coffee brewing, alkalinity is vastly more important.
 The pH of a solution measures its current state of acidity or basicity, while alkalinity measures its resistance to a change in that state when acid is added.
 The impact of alkalinity on the final acidity of brewed coffee is hundreds of times higher than that of the water's starting pH.
 This is because the coffee grounds themselves introduce significant acid, overwhelmingly dictating the final beverage's pH.
 The water's starting pH (e.g., 6.5 vs. 7.5) is a minor variable.
 Alkalinity, however, determines the water's *capacity to absorb and neutralize* those incoming coffee acids.
 Therefore, a brewer's focus should be on measuring and managing alkalinity, not starting pH, to achieve the desired brightness and acidity.

-Defining the Terms: GH, KH, TDS, and pH Explained
+What do GH, KH, TDS, and pH mean for coffee brewing?

 To navigate the world of coffee water, a clear understanding of its core terminology is essential: